Albert Canyon: Accidents

 1892: A freight train wrecked in the vicinity.

 1894: Just west, an avalanche derailed the tender on a westbound passenger train.

 1899: While attempting to board a moving train, a passenger slipped, falling beneath the wheels, where he suffered fatal injuries.

 1901: About 10 km west, a five-year-old boy fell from an eastbound passenger train, the wheels severing both his legs.
 Although found by a watchman, his absence was unnoticed until the train reached Albert Canyon.
 A relief train found and took the boy to Revelstoke hospital, where a double amputation was successfully performed.

 1902: The engineer and fireman were found negligent when a locomotive and eight cars of a westbound freight train derailed, tearing up part of the station platform.
 The engineer sustained burns and other crew members bruises.

 1903: The fireman was scalded when an avalanche derailed a locomotive and one car.

 1904: A second avalanche killed two workers, and injured several others, while clearing an earlier slide.

 1905: A freight locomotive derailed in the vicinity.

 1906: Three miles east, the wheels of a construction train fatally crushed the spine of a section hand who was crossing beneath a car when it began to move.

 1908: When an avalanche swept two section crew boarding cars from the track, at least five of the 40 occupants died.

 1910: An avalanche struck a car carrying senior staff being hauled by a rotary snowplow in the area.
 Although the car tumbled down an embankment, the occupants sustained only bruises.

 1912: An avalanche toppled the locomotive and three cars of a wrecking train, killing one occupant and injuring three others.

 1928: Upending two boarding cars, an avalanche killed four section crew and injured ten others.

-1929: In a head-on collision at Lauretta, to the west, one engineer and a bystander died.
+1929: At Lauretta, which is 5.2 mi west of Albert Canyon, one engineer and a bystander died in a head-on collision.

 1955: An 80-year-old man did not survive on being struck by a snowplow.

 1956: Thirteen freight cars derailed between Albert Canyon and Lauretta.

 1963: A boulder on the tracks derailed three diesel engines and a baggage car on a passenger train.

 1970: Eighteen cars of a 104-car westbound coal train derailed.

 1975: Seven cars of a westbound coal train derailed.
 The following week, 21 cars of an empty 78-car coal train derailed.

 1981: A passing train fatally injured a man walking along the tracks.

 2011: Seventeen cars of a westbound freight train derailed just west of Lauretta.